dheerajkallakuri/Intelligent-Parking-System-Edge/README.md

 ### GoPro Camera Setup

 1. Follow the instructions provided in the [GoPro as Webcam on Linux](https://github.com/jschmid1/gopro_as_webcam_on_linux) repository to set up your GoPro camera as a webcam on your Linux system.
-2. Ensure that the GoPro camera is detected as USB connected on the GoPro screen.
+2. Ensure that the GoPro camera is detected as USB-connected on the GoPro screen.

 ### Calibration of GoPro Camera